JFryy/systemd-lsp/docs/service.md

 ### ExecReload=
 Commands to execute to trigger a configuration reload in the service.

+### ExecCondition=
+Commands executed before ExecStart= to check if the service should be started.
+If any command fails, the service is not started, but this is not considered a failure.

+### ExecStopPre=
+Additional commands that are executed before the service is stopped.
+These commands are executed before ExecStop=.

 ### RestartSec=
 Configures the time to sleep before restarting a service (as configured with Restart=).
 Takes a unit-less value in seconds, or a time span value such as "5min 20s".

+### RestartSteps=
+Configure the number of steps to take to increase the restart delay between RestartSec= and RestartMaxDelaySec=.

+### RestartMaxDelaySec=
+Configure the longest time to sleep before restarting a service as the number of restart steps increases.

+### ExitType=
+Specifies how to determine the exit status of the service.
+Takes one of main, cgroup.

+### RemainAfterExit=
+Takes a boolean value that specifies whether the service shall be considered active even when all its processes exited.

+### GuessMainPID=
+Takes a boolean value that specifies whether systemd should try to guess the main PID of a service if it cannot be determined reliably.

+### PIDFile=
+Takes a path referring to the PID file of the service.
+Usage of this option is recommended for services where Type=forking is used.

+### BusName=
+Takes a D-Bus bus name that this service is reachable as.
+This option is required for services where Type=dbus is used.

 ## Process Control